dugramen/godot-global-project/README.md

 > [!WARNING]
 > `class_name` will not work as expected, since these files are not stored in the current directory.
 Use preloads instead, which have similar intellisense.
 The only difference is they cannot be used as types directly.

-> [!CAUTION]
-> Currently only script paths are modified.
-Other resources might be more complicated, so I'll have to tackle them at a later date.
->
-> For now, any resource can be loaded if they are simple.
-But if they themselves have dependencies, they might fail to load.
-Somewhat of a solution is to make every sub-resource unique, which will embed them.
-But doesn't let them be shared.
->
-> Another solution is to not use the editor and attatch resources by code.
-This can be fine until you need to load scenes.

 ### `addons`
 Store normal addons in here, even ones from the AssetLib.
 There are various options for how these addons should be (automatically) imported, depending on folder colors.
 Set the folder color by `right click > Set Folder Color...`